 ECHA keeps a register of downstream user notifications and passes the information to the Member State competent authorities.

 The graph below gives an overview of all downstream user notifications received to date.
-For completeness, for the respective substances also the granted authorisations are presented.
-ECHA will update the information on a quarterly basis.
+For completeness, there is also a table showing the number of authorised uses per SVHC.
+ECHA updates this information quarterly.

-The information provided is based on notifications received from users.
+The information presented is based on notifications received from downstream users.
 Therefore, inaccuracies may exist.
-Please consult ECHA’s legal notice for further information.
+See ECHA’s legal notice for further information.

 Background:Authorisations to use SVHCs can be granted if an applicant can demonstrate that the risk from the use of the substance is adequately controlled, or that the socio-economic benefits outweigh the risks and there are no suitable alternatives.
 All authorisations are subject to a time-limited review period.
 The authorisation process aims to ensure that SVHCs are progressively replaced by less dangerous substances or technologies where technically and economically feasible alternatives are available.
 For more information about the authorisation process, follow the links available on this page.